Can she paint her tile countertops to create a new look?

 Rejuvenating Tile Countertops

 I just redecorated my kitchen!
 It looks absolutely fabulous!
 And I only spent $100!
 Everything looks brand new.
 Except for my countertops.
 I am wondering if it would be okay to paint them as well.
 Has anyone ever done this?
 Would it be safe?
 Thanks so much!

 I recently "extended" my counter space in my military living quarters.
 Part of my solution was to use floor tiles to cover up counters.
 There are some very nice tile patterns available, not very expensive, and easy to put on the countertops.
 They are just as easy to clean as regular countertops.

 Don't try to paint countertops.
 They are usually slick plastic/Formica to start with and then there is the problem of grease and paint chips off about as fast as it dries.
 Go to the home center/floor-covering store and get tiles to match your kitchen.
-We got light maple parquet and wound up with a "butcher block" countertop for about $30.
+We got light maple parquet and wound up with a "butcher block" countertop.
 Degrease and sand the old surface and then wipe down with acetone, install the tiles according to the adhesive directions, seal with poly and enjoy.